navigating-data-errors/tutorial/README.md

+The goal of this tutorial is to **showcase different notions of data importance**, based on the [DataScope](https://github.com/easeml/datascope) library.
+The notebooks revolve around a **toy problem of classifying the sentiment of recommendation letters**.

 ## Part 1: Data Errors

-The goal of this tutorial is to **showcase different notions of data importance**, based on the [DataScope](https://github.com/easeml/datascope) library.
-The notebook revolves around a **toy problem of classifying the sentiment of recommendation letters**.
-We furthermore detail how to leverage data importance to **identify impactful label errors** in the data.
+We begin by detailling how to leverage data importance to **identify impactful label errors** in the data.

  * https://colab.research.google.com/drive/1oYuWJr9J36hT83k3gjqqOLUwsze8rZVN?usp=sharing

 ## Part 2a: Tracing Data Errors through Pipelines